My favourite GitHub bots

 This bot is an ultra simple one, yet very helpful to keep your repository clean.

-Although GitHub displays “Delete merged branch” button after you merge a PR originated from the same repo, people tend to forget to do it.
+Although GitHub displays “Delete merged branch” button after you merge a PR originated from the same repo,

 The result: a lot of stale branches.
 And it ain’t helping reading your repository!